opencdms-project/project-standards-team/data_model_review/README.md

 The OpenCDMS `reference-implementation` repository contains physical data models for multiple systems.
 Physical models are defined in SQL Data Definition Language (DDL) for the specific database management systems that has been used for implementation.

-This report focuses on existing data models from systems that are in production use in NMHSs and are OpenCDMS focus systems
+This report considers data models from existing systems that are in production use in NMHSs and are currently OpenCDMS focus systems.

 ## Data model types